Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Methods

 For each input $x = (t_1, t_2, \ldots, t_L)$ of length $L$, we compute a saliency score $s_i$ for each token $t_i$ using gradient-based attribution:

-where $\mathbf{e}_i$ is the learned embedding of token $t_i$, $\odot$ denotes element-wise multiplication, $\|\cdot\|$ represents the $\ell_2$ norm, and $\mathcal{L}_{\mathrm{cls}}$ is the cross-entropy classification loss between the model's output logits $f_\theta(x)$ and its own prediction label $\hat{y}$.
-This corresponds to the gradient $\times$ input attribution method ~\citep{sundararajan2017axiomatic, li2016understanding}, which measures how much each token contributes to the model's classification output.
+where $\mathbf{e}_i$ is the learned embedding of token $t_i$, $\odot$ denotes element-wise multiplication, $\|\cdot\|$ represents the $\ell_2$ norm, and $\mathcal{L}_{\mathrm{cls}}$ is the cross-entropy loss between the model's output logits $f_\theta(x)$ and its own prediction label $\hat{y}$.
+This corresponds to the gradient $\times$ input attribution method ~\citep{sundararajan2017axiomatic, li2016understanding}, measuring each token's contribution to the classification output.

-We select the tokens with the top-$k$ saliency scores to form the \textit{important token set} $\mathcal{H}(x) = \{t_{i_1}, \ldots, t_{i_k}\}$, where $k$ is a fixed hyperparameter ($k=10$ by default, see Section~\ref{sec:tokens in important tokens}).
-As we show empirically in Section~\ref{sec:tokens in important tokens}, important tokens effectively capture shortcut tokens when the model suffers from spurious correlations.
+We select the tokens with the top-$k$ saliency scores to form the \textit{important token set} $\mathcal{H}(x) = \{t_{i_1}, \ldots, t_{i_k}\}$, which function as shortcut token candidates (not necessarily confirmed ones).
+We set $k=10$ by default: for $99\%$ of the shortcut-containing samples, the top-10 important tokens capture the shortcut token (Figure~\ref{fig: important_strength}, Section~\ref{sec:tokens in important tokens}), under a strong spurious correlation (p=$100\%$), while keeping computation moderate.